-It can be so frustrating for some women to continually make the effort to go to the gym after work, or head out for a run three or four times a week and yet see no discernible difference in your body shape.
-But why is nothing happening for them and what can they do to fix it?
-Well here are some potential reasons why the perfect body still eludes some of us....
+It can be so frustrating for some women to continually make the effort to go to the gym after work, or head out for a run three or four times a week, but still see no discernible difference to your fitness or weight.
+Why isn't exercise working for you?
+What should you be doing differently to see some results?
+Well here are some common mistakes and solutions to beat the workout plateau.

 Fear of weights